 Kevin’s musical talent, teaching and leadership skills, and his ability to work with a diverse group of people contributed to the making of one of the most successful pipe band organizations in the United States.
-Kevin led the band to several West Coast championship titles and a 2nd place award at the 2000 World Championship in Scotland.
+Kevin led the band to several West Coast championship titles and a 2nd place award at the 2000 World Pipe Band Championships in Scotland.

 The Blandford organization now has over forty pipers and drummers and continues to grow.
-The band draws its members from throughout the “Inland Empire” region of Southern California and from as far away as San Diego, Pacific Palisades, Nashville and Salt Lake City.
+The band draws its members from throughout the “Inland Empire” region of Southern California and from as far away as Apple Valley, Pacific Palisades, San Francisco, and Denver, Colorado.
 The band boasts of a membership representative of California’s diversity.

 For a more detailed history of the late Kevin Blandford and the R.P.
 Blandford Store, please read an article written by Paul Blandford, Kevin’s father, for the Scottish Society of the Inland Empire newsletter.